Attributing biodiversity change to global change drivers

 In conservation science, “rare” and “threatened” are often used interchangeably when describing a species status.
 Although there is a prevailing assumption that rare species are more likely to have a negative population trend, this has not yet been tested for UK species.
 By combining data from the Living Planet Index and the Global Biodiversity Information Facility, we calculated local abundance and geographical range extent for 211 UK species.
 We then quantified an indicator of whether a population is threatened and related that to its rarity status.

 Daskalova, G.N.
 Godlee, J.L. & Myers-Smith, I.H.
 Are rare species more likely to have declining population trends than common species? (in prep for Ecology Letters)

 Effects of agri-environment schemes across taxa and along a land use intensity gradient: a quantitative review

 Through this meta-analysis, I aim to review the available literature on biodiversity impacts of agri-environment schemes in a range of landscapes, ranging from intensive to extensive land use.
 My interest in this topic is two-fold: firstly, I investigate the possibility of conservation conflicts arising from polar responses to stewardship policy, e.g. schemes beneficial for one taxa, but detrimental to another; secondly, I test whether agri-environment scheme effectiveness is contingent on the wider landscape, and in particular land use intensity.

-I am also a research assistant and data manager at TeamShrub – the Tundra Ecology Lab at the University of Edinburgh where I am assisting with research on changes in active layer depth in the Arctic, vegetation structure, and more.
+I was also a research assistant and data manager at TeamShrub – the Tundra Ecology Lab at the University of Edinburgh where I am assisting with research on changes in active layer depth in the Arctic, vegetation structure, and more.